-Glucosamine is a naturally occurring compound that is chemically classified as an amino sugar (1).
+Glucosamine is a compound that occurs naturally in your body.
+Chemically, it’s classified as an amino sugar (1).

-It serves as a building block for a variety of functional molecules in your body but is primarily recognized for developing and maintaining cartilage within your joints (1).
+It serves as a building block for a variety of functional molecules in your body.
+It’s primarily recognized for its role in developing and maintaining the cartilage within your joints (1).

-Glucosamine is often used supplementally to treat symptoms of various inflammatory conditions.
+Glucosamine is often used as a supplement to treat symptoms of various inflammatory conditions.

 Though glucosamine’s mechanisms are still poorly understood, it appears to readily reduce inflammation.

-Much of the research on glucosamine involves simultaneously supplementing with chondroitin — a compound similar to glucosamine, which is also involved in your body’s production and maintenance of healthy cartilage (4).
+Like most other research on glucosamine, this study simultaneously supplemented with chondroitin, a compound similar to glucosamine.
+It’s also involved in your body’s production and maintenance of healthy cartilage.

-Some studies indicate that supplemental glucosamine may protect joint tissue by preventing the breakdown of cartilage.
+Some studies indicate that taking glucosamine supplements may protect joint tissue by preventing the breakdown of cartilage, particularly in athletes.

 These results suggest a joint-protective effect of glucosamine.
 However, more research is needed.

-Summary Glucosamine is involved in developing tissues crucial for proper joint function.
-While more studies are necessary, some research indicates that supplemental glucosamine may protect your joints from damage.
+Glucosamine helps develop tissues that are crucial for proper joint function.
+While more studies are necessary, some research indicates that glucosamine supplements may protect your joints from damage.

-This molecule has been specifically studied for its potential to treat symptoms and disease progression associated with osteoarthritis, rheumatoid arthritis and osteoporosis.
+This molecule has been well-studied for its potential to treat symptoms and disease progression associated with osteoarthritis (OA), rheumatoid arthritis (RA), and osteoporosis.

-Multiple studies indicate that supplementing daily with glucosamine sulfate may offer effective, long-term treatment for osteoarthritis by providing a significant reduction in pain, maintenance of joint space and overall slowing of disease progression (8, 9, 10, 11).
+Multiple studies indicate that taking daily glucosamine sulfate supplements may offer effective, long-term treatment for OA by significantly reducing pain, helping maintain joint space, and slowing disease progression (

-While these results are encouraging, more human research is needed to understand the mechanisms of and best applications for glucosamine in joint and bone diseases.
+As such, more human research is needed to better understand the mechanisms of and best applications for glucosamine in joint and bone diseases.

-Though people use glucosamine to treat a wide variety of chronic inflammatory diseases, scientific data to support such use is limited.
+People often use glucosamine to treat a wide variety of chronic inflammatory diseases, although scientific data to support this is limited.

 Unfortunately, reliable scientific data to support this theory is lacking.